nmshd/documentation/_includes/scenarios/operate/configuration.md

     **configuration**

-    - url `string, required` - the URL of the broker
+    - url `string, required` - the URL of the AMQP broker

+      > the URL must be in the [AMQP url format](https://www.rabbitmq.com/docs/uri-spec)

     - exchange `string` - the name of the exchange to publish to
     - timeout `number` - the timeout in milliseconds for the broker to respond